 - A type 2 hypervisor software within that operating system.

 Type 2 hypervisors are typically found in environments with a small number of servers.

-What makes them convenient is that you do not need a management console on another machine to set up and manage virtual machines.
-You can do all of this on the server where you install the hypervisor.
-They are not any different from the other applications you have in your operating system.
+What makes them convenient is that they do not need a management console on another system to set up and manage virtual machines.
+Everything is performed on the server with the hypervisor installed, and virtual machines launch in a standard OS window.

-There is no need to install separate software on another machine to create and maintain your virtual environment.
-You simply install and run a type 2 hypervisor as you would any other application within your OS.
-With it, you can create snapshots or clone your virtual machines, import or export appliances, etc.
+- Easy to manage - There is no need to install separate software on another machine to create and maintain your virtual environment.
+Install and run a type 2 hypervisor as any other application within your OS.
+Create snapshots or clone your virtual machines, import or export appliances, etc.

-As is the case with bare-metal hypervisors, you can choose between numerous vendors and products.
+As with bare-metal hypervisors, numerous vendors and products are available on the market.
 Conveniently, many type 2 hypervisors are free in their basic versions and provide sufficient functionalities.